mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 [Virta](https://virta.webapp.virtaglobal.com/) operates a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger.
 Awesome!

-[Elmo](http://elmo.ee/charging-network/) operates a nation-wide network of chargers in Estonia.
+[Elmo](http://elmo.ee/charging-network/) operates a large network of chargers in Estonia, basically covering all country.
 The DC speed is 30kW and the prices are as follows:

 * 1,5€ for 10 minutes which translates to 0,3€/kWh
 * 3€ for 20min which is 0,3€/kWh
 * 4,5€ for up to 1 hour which translates to 0,15€/kWh

-I haven't used this network yet, but it definitely sounds very useful and worth of registering.

 WARNING: Elmo doesn't seem to use CCS connectors, they only use CHAdeMO (and Type 2 for slow AC 22kW charging).